Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab3/README.md

 In this lab you learned how to use timing and resource analysis inside Model Composer which, in turn, invokes Vivado synthesis to collect the information for the analysis.
 You also learned how to identify timing violated paths and to troubleshoot them for simple designs.

 --------------
-Copyright 2022 Xilinx
+Copyright 2024 Advanced Micro Devices, Inc.

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.